William Cronk Elmore

-William Cronk Elmore (September 16, 1909 – January 23, 2003) was an American physicist, educator, and author who is best known for his work on and related to the Manhattan project during World War II and as a professor of Physics at Swarthmore College, PA from 1938 to 1974.
+William Cronk Elmore (September 16, 1909 – January 23, 2003) was an American physicist, educator, and author who is best known for his work on and related to the Manhattan project during World War II and as a professor of physics at Swarthmore College, PA from 1938 to 1974.
 Bill Elmore authored two influential books during his life, Electronics-Experimental Techniques with Matthew Sands and the Physics of Waves with Mark Heald.
 He is also known for deriving a simple approximation for the delay through an RC network, known as the Elmore delay.

 Early life and education

-William Cronk Elmore was born in Montour Falls, New York, to Thaddeus Perceval Elmore and Grace Cronk Elmore.
+Elmore was born in Montour Falls, New York, to Thaddeus Perceval Elmore and Grace Cronk Elmore.
 Elmore had two sisters, Mary Elmore (b.
 1902, d.
 1907) and Eleanor Elmore (b.
 1912, d.
 2010).
 As a young man, Bill spent many of his days outside with his boy scout troop, experimenting with electronics and other technology, and building crystal radios.
 He attended Cook Academy in Montour Falls, New York, and was the valedictorian upon his graduation in 1928.
-He earned a B.Sc. in Engineering Physics from Lehigh University (Phi Beta Kappa) in 1932 and a Ph.D. from Yale in 1935.
+He earned a B.S. in Engineering Physics from Lehigh University (Phi Beta Kappa) in 1932 and a Ph.D. from Yale in 1935.
 Elmore began his career as a physics instructor at the Massachusetts Institute of Technology from 1935 to 1938.
 In 1936, Elmore married Barbara Page, the daughter of the Yale University physics professor, Leigh Page.
 Bill and Barbara were married for the next 66 years.
 They had 4 children, Mary-Leigh (b.
 1939), David (b.
 1945), Elizabeth (b.
 1947, d.
 2015), and Page (b.
 1959).